Prounckk/learnings/README.md

 This is the collection of code exercises I'm doing.
 Most of the code is written in Go and Rust.
-I might push other languages in the future.
+I might push other languages in the future, like solidity.

 ## Exercism
 [Golang](https://github.com/Prounckk/learnings/tree/main/exercism/go/)